Visiting our website

 Registration with Bacs and subsequent login

-If you are a Bacs service user, Bacs Participant, Agency bank, Cash ISA Transfer Service Participant, Bacs Approved Software Supplier, Bacs Approved Bureau (each a Stakeholder), you can register with us online so that we can send you a unique login enabling you to access certain sections of our website that contain Stakeholder relevant information only.
+If you are a Bacs service user, Bacs participant, PSP, Cash ISA Transfer Service participant, Bacs Approved Software Supplier, Bacs Approved Bureau (each a Stakeholder), you can register with us online so that we can send you a unique login enabling you to access certain sections of our website that contain Stakeholder relevant information only.
 Registration requires you to provide your name, email address and employer organisation.
 You can also subscribe to receive email communications from Bacs using the registration form, this is optional.
 We may also use your registration information to send you surveys.
 For more details on subscribing and unsubscribing and surveys see the sections below.

 Subscribing and unsubscribing for email communications